KshitijThareja/TerminalWizard/Readme.md

 For this task, you have to play the role of Harry Potter, as a participant of the Terminal Wizard Cup.
 Your task is to find the Championship Cup, which is hidden deep inside a maze.
 Along the way, you'll find secret codes which you must save in a separate text file.
 You need to collect all the codes to complete the task successfully.

 > Note: All the parts of this task should be strictly implemented using Linux terminal commands only.
+You also need to install gh (GitHub CLI) to advance further, the steps for which can be found [here](Steps.md)

 ## 1. Enter the maze